 - Step 1.
-Log in to the Lenovo Support Site, and navigate to the Download page for Unified Manager on VMware vSphere. https://datacentersupport.lenovo.com - Step 2.
+Log in to the Lenovo Support Site, and navigate to the Download page for installing Unified Manager on the VMware vSphere.
+Lenovo Downloads: Software - Step 2.
 Download and save the .ova file to a local directory or network directory that is accessible to your vSphere Client. - Step 3.
 Verify the checksum to ensure that the software downloaded correctly.